Are you looking for the best Salkantay Trek packing list? You’ve come to the right place.

 1 x long yoga pants

-Yoga pants are a great alternative to hiking pants as they are stretchy and more comfortable.
+Yoga pants like these ones are a great alternative to hiking pants as they are stretchy and more comfortable.

 I alternated between a pair of yoga and hiking pants.
 When it got colder, I hiked with my yoga pants under my proper hiking ones.